gamefuldev/website/content/about.md

 ## Welcome!

-Gameful is an independent development studio established by Jared Rigby (UK) in late 2022.
+Gameful is an independent development studio established by Jared Rigby (UK) in 2022.

 Working in collaboration with other creatives worldwide, he is currently working on a range of projects that due for release in 2023 and beyond.